 When people begin to think they can improve God’s plan, they turn to entertainment.
 They mistakenly think that what pleases them will also please God (Galatians 1:10).
 And so many are lost.
 It forces brethren to stand against brethren (I Corinthians 11:19).
 I’ve known many families who were ripped apart because some followed the lure of “fun.”
 It isn’t to take a stand for truth against your own loved ones.

 Sexual Immorality (I Corinthians 10:8)

-The next events skips to the end of the wilderness wanderings.
+The next events skip to the end of the wilderness wanderings.
 The people had survived the long forty years in the wilderness.
-They had reached the very boarders of the promised land.
+They had reached the very borders of the promised land.
 But even so close, they lost sight of their goal.
 “Now Israel remained in Acacia Grove, and the people began to commit harlotry with the women of Moab.
 They invited the people to the sacrifices of their gods, and the people ate and bowed down to their gods.
 So Israel was joined to Baal of Peor, and the anger of the LORD was aroused against Israel” (Numbers 25:1-3).

 God demanded that the leaders involved in this sin be killed in broad daylight (Numbers 25:4-5).
 Meanwhile, a terrible plague raged through Israel striking down people.